 Volker Simonis, SAPvolker_simonis

-Volker Simonis works in the SAP JVM Technology group for more than 10 years.
-He is an OpenJDK contributor from the very beginning and helped the SAP JVM team engage in the OpenJDK project.
-He's the project lead of the OpenJDK PowerPC/AIX and s390x porting projects and a JDK 8/9 reviewer.
-He also represents SAP in the Executive Committee of the Java Community Process.
+Volker Simonis works in SAP JVM Technology group.
+He is an OpenJDK contributor from the very beginning and helped SAP to engage in the OpenJDK project.
+He's the project lead of the OpenJDK PowerPC/AIX and s390x porting projects, a JDK reviewer and JCP Executive Committee representative for SAP.
+He's also a member of the JCP JSR 379 (Java SE 9), JSR 383 (Java SE 10) and JSR 384 (Java SE 11) Expert Groups.